rahulkarthickr/operating-system/Overview.md

 - It mitigates the difficulty of complex tasks i.e., abstracts the hardware details using system calls
 - Some of the popular Operating Systems are Windows , MacOS , Linux , etc . ,

+### Types of Operating Systems
+- **Batch Operating System: Processes similar together as a batch to save time
+- Example: Payroll processing systems where tasks are scheduled to run at night without

 ![os](/Diagram/os.png)

 # Key Concepts